linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Slides Full.md

 # Suppose that a run is expected

 - Case B: A forecast Run.
-- The value of Terra satisfies  $T = 25 > V U = 10$ .
+- The value of Terra satisfies T = 25 > VU = 10.
-- If a runs happens, the value of Luna is zero because it would be VU-T=10-25=-15<0, apart from limited liability.
+- If a runs happens, the value of Luna is zero because it would be VU - T = 10 - 25 = -15 < 0, apart from limited liability.
 - Instead, the TerraUSD as a whole is worth VU=10<T=25.

 # A run where all convert Terra